Registration for classes, 2019

 Every week you MUST bring poobags and we will check to see your dog is wearing a current registration disc .

 Other items you may need to bring include: grooming tools, food bowls etc. Your instructor will let you know what to bring each week.

 Bring running shoes, a toy your dog likes, clicker, food rewards.
-You may need to bring additional items - your inmstructor will let you know.
+You may need to bring additional items - your instructor will let you know.

 You will be learning some of the skills listed below.